dynamsoft-docs/license-server-docs/selfhosting/DLSonWindows.md

 In order for the license client to know where to find DLS, the server URLs need to be embedded in the license string.

 By default, when you first import a license and create a project, the license string for the project will already contain a server URL which is simply the host of the website.
-For example, if DLS is being visited like this
+For example, if DLS is being visited like shown in the following image, then the license string will contain server URL as `https://192.168.8.221`.

 ![dls-url-001]({{site.assets}}imgs/dls-url-config-001.png)

-Then the license string will contain server URL as `https://192.168.8.221`.
 In our case, this is incorrect and we need to change it to `https://192.168.8.221/dls`.
-We can click the button "Set Server URL" and change it
+We can click the button "Set Server URL" and change it:

 ![dls-url-002]({{site.assets}}imgs/dls-url-config-002.png)

+Input the actual server URLs and save:

 ![dls-url-003]({{site.assets}}imgs/dls-url-config-003.png)

+Once saved, all license strings will be updated to contain the server URLs.